UniversalDependencies/docs/_mt/index.md

 | 24 | NUM_WHD   | number one                     |    |               |                                       |

 * Some forms can appear in two different syntactic roles - *Maltin* can be both and ADJ and a NOUN, *qabel* can function both as a PREP and an ADV.
 In such cases, they are tagged based on their syntactic role.
 * MUDT uses all 17 UPOS.
-The XPOS > UPOS matching is straightforward, except where UD guidelines regarding the matching of UPOS and `relation` mandate otherwise.
+The XPOS > UPOS matching is straightforward (see table below), except where UD guidelines regarding the matching of UPOS and `relation` mandate otherwise.

 | UPOS  | XPOS                                                                                                       | Comments                                                                   |